Mumbai Trans Harbour Link Opens on Jan 12, Toll Set at Rs. 250 - www.lokmattimes.com

 Prime Minister Modi, who will be on a visit to Nashik on January 12, will also dedicate the sea link to the nation.
 The project's completion without an inauguration date had drawn criticism from the Thackeray group, and the cabinet meeting today addressed this crucial aspect.

-The Trans Harbour Link promises to slash travel time between Mumbai and Navi Mumbai to just 20 minutes.
+The Mumbai Trans Harbour Link also known as Atal Setu promises to slash travel time between Mumbai and Navi Mumbai to just 20 minutes.
 The 22-km stretch features nearly 18 km over the sea and a 0.75-km land section.
 Commuters from Mumbai's Sewri will now reach Navi Mumbai in a fraction of the usual time.

 Open in app